Definitions of Calculator’s Financial Terms

 Interest Rate – The annual interest rate for this personal loan.
 The interest is calculated for each period (every month, every two weeks, or weekly depending on the payment frequency you’ve chosen) on the remaining balance of the loan.

 Payment Frequency – You select how often payments are made.
-The options you can choose are monthly (12 payments per year), bi-weekly (26 payments each year), or weekly (52 payments every year).
+The options you can choose are a monthly payment (12 payments per year), bi-weekly (26 payments each year), or weekly (52 payments every year).
 Note: if you play with the numbers, you’ll see that bi-weekly or weekly payments will pay off your loan more quickly than monthly payments.

-Total Interest Paid – This is the full amount of interest you’ll pay on this loan as long as you make all your payments on time, as scheduled, and you don’t prepay any of the principal (like with a down payment on a vehicle).
+Total Interest Paid – This is the full amount of interest you’ll pay on this loan as long as you make all your payments on time, as scheduled, and you don’t prepay any of the principal payments (like with a down payment on a vehicle).

-Total Payments – The total amount of all payments on this loan including all interest and principal payments.
+Total Payments – The total amount of all payments on this loan amount, including all interest and principal payments.
 This amount also assumes that all payments are made as scheduled and no prepayments are made on the principal amount of the loan.